Dean Walsh is an electrician with an interest in hobby electronics.

 A zoned central heating system allows you to set timers and thermostat settings for each of your radiators individually.
 The extra control that this gives you compared to a regular central heating system is not only very convenient—it can also save you money off your bills.

-- Have the radiator in your bedroom timed to go on half an hour before you go to bed and turn off an hour later.
-Normally you would have to have your bedroom radiator on the whole day /evening with the rest of your heating to have a warm bedroom, and have it go off when you go to bed or leave the rest of the heating on unnecessarily.
+- You can have the radiator in your bedroom timed to go on half an hour before you go to bed and turn off an hour later.
+Normally, you would have to have your bedroom radiator on the whole day or evening with the rest of your heating to have a warm bedroom and have it go off when you go to bed or leave the rest of the heating on unnecessarily.

 Traditional zoned central heating requires fairly expensive plumbing work, which must be carried out by a properly trained professional.
 To create a separate zone for every single room in a house is very expensive using this method, so people will often just have two or three zones.

 Electronic Actuator Valve Options

 Electronic actuator valves which fit directly onto the radiator are a modern innovation which makes it much cheaper to make a zoned central heating system, and you can even fit them yourself.
 There are a wide variety of different options available too.

 Some actuator valves have their own thermostat, some receive wireless signals from a wall mounted thermostat, and others will even allow you to control your heating from a smartphone app!

 EQ-3 Actuator Valve